Bunq adds donations to charities and tests redesign – TechCrunch

 Other fintech startups, such as Revolut and Lydia, have launched donation features in the past.
 But in those cases, startups have selected a handful of charities.

-Bunq has chosen a different approach as you can create your own donation campaigns in the app.
+Bunq has chosen a different approach, as you can create your own donation campaigns in the app.
 As long your local charity has an IBAN number, you can add it to Bunq’s donation feature.
 You can even add a local business in case you want to help them stay in business.

 You can then invite other people to donate to your charities.
-You can also track the total amount of your donations as well as the total donations from the entire Bunq user base.
+You can also track the total amount of your donations, as well as the total donations from the entire Bunq user base.

 The company has also been working on the third major version of the app.
 In order to test it before the public release, Bunq is launching a public beta program.
 The first build will roll out in the coming weeks.